k0f1/configuring-linux-web-server/README.md

 ### Install dependencies on other software or libraries
-_The first step is to install pip_: a dependencies manager tool we will use to install flask To install pip:
+_The first step is to install pip_: a dependencies manager tool we will use to install flask.
+To install pip:
-`sudo apt-get install python3-pip`.
+`sudo apt install python-pip`
 If you desire to do a global installation without venv.
 Now install flask globally on your system.
+`pip install Flask`.
-`pip install python3-flask`.
+`pip install sqlalchemy`.
+`sudo apt-get install python3-oauth2client` If afterwards there is module not found error message use,.
-`pip install python3-sqlalchemy`.
+`pip install --upgrade google-api-python-client oauth2client`

 Now clone your direcory and cd into it.